some0necoding/pwman/README.md

 - integrity
 - authenticity

 The algorithm is composed of two cryptographic primitives: XChaCha20 and Poly1305.

+###### XChaCha20 - Confidentiality

-The first one is based on Salsa20, a symmetric stream cypher that uses ARX (add-rotate-XOR) operations.
+XChaCha20 is the most recent and secure evolution of ChaCha20, based on Salsa20, a symmetric stream cypher that performs ARX (add-rotate-XOR) operations on the given stream using 256-bit key and 192-bit nonce.
+It is usually preferred over AES for CPUs where AES acceleration is not supported due to its better performance.

+###### Poly1305 - Integrity and Authenticity

 Poly1305 is a cryptographic MAC (Message Authentication Code) used to verify authenticity and integrity of the message.